 The Parliamentary Papers (Supplementary Provisions) Act 1975 provides that no action of any kind may be taken against a person for making a submission.
-However, parliamentary privilege applies only to those submissions accepted by the committee and the committee authorises their publication on its webpage.
+However, parliamentary privilege applies only to those submissions accepted and authorised by the committee for publication on its webpage.

-Any submission republished in another form, for example on your own website, is not protected by parliamentary privilege.
-You can direct people to the submissions published on the committee's webpage.
+Any submission republished in another form, for example on your own website, or without the committee's express authorisation, is not protected by parliamentary privilege.
+If you want to share your submission, you should direct people to the submission published on the committee's webpage.